 Most days, you turn on the faucet and water comes out, but one day… nothing.
 What do you do?
 Is your first assumption that the well has run dry?
 Not usually.
 The first thing I would check is to see whether my pump was working, perhaps a blown breaker or some other mechanical failure.

 The water pump allows water to flow when you turn on the faucet.
 In the case of internet access, the router allows the internet to flow when you turn on your various devices.
 If there is no connection or the connection is slow, the first thing to check is going to be your router.

 As with many electronic devices, a simple reboot is often enough to get it working again but sometimes a simple reboot doesn’t work.
 In that case you may need to look at getting a replacement.
 Fortunately, replacing a router is much easier than replacing a water pump and it definitely requires fewer tools!
-A consumer grade router can usually be purchased from your ISP or from a local retail store and in most cases, this is more than sufficient for home use.
+A consumer grade router can usually be leased from your ISP and in most cases, this is more than sufficient for home use.

-When a device cannot connect to Wi-Fi, check your router first.
-The router is responsible for transmitting the Wi-Fi signal.
-Without that signal, your devices cannot connect to your big internet pipe that your ISP provides.
+When a device cannot connect to WIFI, check your router first.
+The router is responsible for transmitting the WIFI signal.
+Without that signal, your devices cannot connect to the big internet pipe that your ISP provides.

-So, before you call your internet provider with a big old “what for” because your internet is not working, it is always a good rule of thumb to restart both your computer, and your router.
+So, before you call your internet provider with a big old “what for” because your internet is not working, it is always a good rule of thumb to restart both your computer (or another device), and your router.
 If after that, you still cannot establish an internet connection, by all means give them a call.
 They will be more than happy to help get you connected once again.